ximonsson/python-course/README.md

 Here you will find all the notebooks and material for the course.

+## Python version

+This course will be using Python 3.
+A recommended way of installing Python is using the [Anaconda Distribution](https://www.anaconda.com/distribution/) which comes with many packages pre-installed and is easy to setup on all platforms.

 ## Planning

  * week 3: Basic syntax, variables and functions.